Rainymy/volumize/tracker.md

 ## Priority

-- [ ] Fix desktop UI styling and layout
+- [ ] Bug: Playback devices are not getting corresponding volumes.
-    - [ ] fix the layout and improve styling
+    - Other devices using default device volume as their.
 - [ ] Build WebSocket client-server communication
     - [ ] handle WebSocket disconnections/reconnections
     - [ ] design WebSocket message protocol